HSbedi87/vertexai-llm-notebooks/README.md

-# vertexAI llm samples
+# VertexAI Large Language Model Samples

-This repository of fun projects i have build using Large Language Models powered by Vertex AI on Google Cloud.
+This is a repository of fun projects i have build using Large Language Models powered by Vertex AI on Google Cloud.
 Hope you have fun building!

 ## Samples